vladkinoman/just-my-notes/README.md

 # just-my-notes

-## bookmarks
+## bookmarks and subscriptions

 This is where I store bookmarks from my browser (mostly from Brave) and subscriptions of the *Youtube subscription manager* (extension for Chrome/Brave and Firefox).
+Also, I will include here the best web sites for self-study.

 ## books